songololo/aiovectortiler/docs/install.md

     - recipe_2.yaml
     - etc.
 ```
-Then run the image, binding your docker container port to your desired localhost port,
+Then run the docker image, binding the exposed `8080` docker container port to your preferred localhost port,
-and mapping your folder to `/configs``:
+and mapping the docker container's `/configs` volume to your aiovectortiler configs directory.
+For example:
 ```
 docker run -i -t -p 8080:80 -v /path/to/local/configs:/configs shongololo/aiovectortiler
 ```
+> If running the docker container from the command line, use an absolute path to your configs directory.

 Your aiovectortiler server will now be running and available at `localhost:80`

-> NOTE: If using docker, set your postgres connection DSN string to an actual IP address, not `localhost`.

 ## Installation from source